cuvva/terms/terms.md

 The Insurers are responsible for the underlying insurance policy and related claims.
 Should you be dissatisfied with the Insurers, you can contact them directly.
 If you need any further information, please refer to your Insurance Contract or get in touch with us.

-If you remain dissatisfied with either Cuvva or our Insurers, you are entitled to refer your complaint to the Financial Ombudsman Service at any time and free of charge.
-You can find more details here about how to do this here: [http://www.financial-ombudsman.org.uk/publications/consumer-leaflet.htm](http://www.financial-ombudsman.org.uk/publications/consumer-leaflet.htm).
+If you remain dissatisfied with either Cuvva or our Insurers, you're entitled to refer your complaint to the Financial Ombudsman Service at any time and free of charge.
+You can find out more here: [http://www.financial-ombudsman.org.uk/publications/consumer-leaflet.htm](http://www.financial-ombudsman.org.uk/publications/consumer-leaflet.htm).

-We are also covered by the Financial Services Compensation Scheme (FSCS).
-You may be entitled to compensation from the FSCS if we cannot meet our obligations.
-Further information about compensation scheme arrangement is available here: [https://fscs.org.uk/your-claim](https://fscs.org.uk/your-claim)
+We're also covered by the Financial Services Compensation Scheme (FSCS).
+You may be entitled to compensation from the FSCS in the unlikely event we cannot meet our obligations.
+Further information about the compensation scheme arrangement is available here: [https://fscs.org.uk/your-claim](https://fscs.org.uk/your-claim)

 ## 4. Information about the Insurers and Purchasing Process